davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 ([Revenue Won]+[Revenue In Pipeline])
 ```
-- **DAX Explanation (Generated):** This DAX expression is a simple calculation that combines two key components of revenue for a business:
+- **DAX Explanation (Generated):** This DAX expression calculates the total expected revenue by adding together two key components:

-1. **Revenue Won**: This represents the total amount of revenue that has already been secured or confirmed from sales.
-It includes all the deals that have been successfully closed and are expected to generate income.
+1. **Revenue Won**: This represents the revenue that has already been secured from sales that have been completed.
+It reflects the money that the business has successfully earned from closed deals.

-2. **Revenue In Pipeline**: This refers to the potential revenue that is expected from deals that are currently in progress but have not yet been finalized.
-This could include negotiations, proposals, or any sales opportunities that are likely to close in the future.
+2. **Revenue In Pipeline**: This refers to the potential revenue from sales that are currently in progress but have not yet been finalized.
+This includes deals that are being negotiated or are expected to close in the future.

-### What the Expression Achieves:

-The expression `([Revenue Won] + [Revenue In Pipeline])` calculates the total expected revenue by adding the revenue that has already been won to the revenue that is still in the pipeline.

-### In Business Terms:

-- **Total Expected Revenue**: This measure gives a comprehensive view of the revenue situation by showing both what has been achieved and what is anticipated.
-- **Forecasting**: By combining these two figures, the business can better forecast its financial performance, helping in planning and decision-making.
-- **Sales Performance Insight**: It provides insights into the effectiveness of the sales team and the health of the sales pipeline, allowing management to assess current performance and future potential.

-In summary, this DAX expression helps businesses understand their total revenue potential by considering both confirmed sales and future opportunities.
+By summing these two values, the expression provides a forecast of total revenue, combining both confirmed income and anticipated income from ongoing sales efforts.
+This helps businesses understand their current financial position and future revenue potential, allowing for better planning and decision-making.

 **`Forecast %`**